jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 past had been mainly focused on ensuring my local repositories were version controlled, basically that I had the ability to 'roll back' to previous versions, if necessary.
 I also use Github regularly to ensure my code stays in sync between the various workstations I may be using to develop.
-I mainly develop on my main desktop at home, and occasionally use a chromebook when I'm away from my home desktop.
-When I'm away from my desktop, either on the road or at work (Shhhh...don't tell my boss), I use the cloud9 IDE, which is an awesome cloud based development environment and very well may be a future blog post topic.
-Git (and Github) ensures the code base stays in sync between the various machines, which is exactly what it is intended to do.
+I mainly develop on my workstation at home, and occasionally use a chromebook when I'm away from my home workstation.
+When I'm away from home, either on the road or at work (Shhhh...don't tell my boss), I use the cloud9 IDE, which is an awesome cloud based development environment and very well may be a future blog post topic.
+Git (and Github) ensures the code stays in sync between the various machines, which is exactly what it is intended to do.

+### The Problem
-Since none of my projects have had any use other than on my local development computers, I hadn't had the need to configure any remote repositories, other than github, that is until recently...
+Since none of the projects have had any use other than on my local development computers, I hadn't had the need to configure any remote repositories, other than github, that is until recently...
 In an effort to understand the process from development to production, I decided to host a full-stack project that I had been working on on a digitalocean droplet.
 Before I get to the